AeroLeads people directory · profile

 What skills is Santosh Kumar known for?

-Santosh Kumar has skills like Research, Computer Science, Sensors, Algorithms, Machine Learning, Wireless Sensor Networks, Entrepreneurship, Statistics, Matlab, Leadership, Public Health, Proposal Writing.
+Santosh Kumar is listed with skills including Research, Computer Science, Sensors, Algorithms, Machine Learning, Wireless Sensor Networks, Entrepreneurship, and Statistics.